 35. The MTT assay is a standardised quantitative method (16) that should be used to measure tissue viability under this test method.
 It is compatible with use in a three-dimensional tissue construct.
 The MTT assay is performed immediately following the post-exposure incubation period.
 In the VRMs, the RhCE tissue construct sample is placed in 0,3 ml of MTT solution at 1 mg/ml for 180±15 min at standard culture conditions.
 The vital dye MTT is reduced into a blue MTT formazan precipitate by the viable cells of the RhCE tissue construct.
 The precipitated blue MTT formazan product is then extracted from the tissue using an appropriate volume of isopropanol (or a similar solvent) (34)(35).
-Tissues tested with liquid test chemicals should be extracted from the top and the bottom of the tissue only (to minimise any potential contamination of the isopropanol extraction solution with any test chemical that may have remained on the tissue).
-Tissues tested with liquid test chemicals that are not readily washed off may also be extracted from the bottom of the tissue only to be treated similarly to the tested chemical.
+Tissues tested with liquid test chemicals should be extracted from both the top and the bottom of the tissues, while tissues tested with solid test chemicals and coloured liquids should be extracted from the bottom of the tissue only (to minimise any potential contamination of the isopropanol extraction solution with any test chemical that may have remained on the tissue).
+Tissues tested with liquid test chemicals that are not readily washed off may also be extracted from the bottom of the tissue only.
+The concurrently tested negative and positive control substances should be treated similarly to the tested chemical.
 The extracted MTT formazan may be quantified either by a standard absorbance (OD) measurement at 570 nm using a filter band pass of maximum ±30 nm or by using an HPLC/UPLC-spectrophotometry procedure (see paragraph 42) (11)(36).